krishnap25/mauve/README.md

 ## Other Ways of Using MAUVE
 For each text (in both `p_text` and `q_text`),
 MAUVE internally uses the terimal hidden state from GPT-2 large as a feature representation.
-This featurization process can be rather slow
-(~10 mins for 5000 generations at a max length of 1024; but the implementation can be made more efficient, see [Contributing](#contributing)).
+Of course, more recent LLMs can also be used.
+Generally, the better the feature embeddings, the better is the performance of MAUVE.

-Alternatively, this package allows you to use cached hidden states directly (this does not require PyTorch and HF Transformers to be installed):
+There are multiple ways to use this package.
+For instance, you can use cached hidden states directly (this does not require PyTorch and HF Transformers to be installed):
 ```python
 # call mauve.compute_mauve using features obtained directly